-Prescription drugs
+Prescription Drugs

 We use a pharmacy benefits management (PBM) organization to help manage the Member's prescription drug benefit, including specialty medications.
-The Member will need to fill their prescription medications from a network pharmacy for it to be covered under their prescription drug benefit.
+The Member will need to obtain their prescription medications from a network pharmacy to obtain coverage.
 Prescriptions can be filled at either a retail network pharmacy or through our mail-order network pharmacy.
 As with obtaining any service under our plan, the Member will need to show their Member ID card when they fill or obtain their prescription medications.
-We will cover benefits for any outpatient drug prescribed by a network provider to treat a covered person for a covered chronic, disabling or life-threatening illness if the drug: